sciZer0/newdiscoveries/README.md

   direction of the pushing</i>
 </p>

-The green arrow shows the direction of the pushing.

-For example, when your organism (specifically, your hand) is pushing some strong wall with some great effort,
+For example, when your organism (specifically, your hand) is pushing a strong wall with some great effort,

 <p align="center">
   <img src="https://github.com/sciZer0/newdiscoveries/blob/main/assets/images/10.png"/><br>